ibrahimabah/css-exercises/foundations/03-grouping-selectors/README.md

     ✅  "Each contains a unique class name"

 - Did you use the grouping selector for styles that both elements share?
-    ✅  "They button is targeted to style both elements"
+    ✅  "Both classes is targeted to style both elements"

 - Did you make separate rules for the styles unique to each element?
     ✅  "The individual class names are targeted for styling separately"